 The Graduate Assistant reports to the Program Director or the Clinical Director and acts as a liaison between the Office Manager, the clinical faculty, and the MFT practicum students regarding tasks such as coordinating phone coverage (in Office Manager's absence), and ensuring that there is another person in the building when only one therapist is meeting with a client.
+The Graduate Assistant provides leadership for planning brown-bag sessions, if applicable.
+Planning brown bag sessions involves working with the other MFT students to identify a topic of interest, identifying a presenter, and coordinating the logistics (i.e., date, time, location).
+Faculty are willing to assist with presenting and/or brainstorming of events and activities, and the Graduate Assistant is encouraged solicit the assistance of other students.

 The Graduate Assistant also assists with the program display at the AAMFT annual conference and assists with Interview Day, including arranging the pre-Interview Day party, helping candidates tour the Family Therapy Center, and assisting with resettlement for the incoming fall class.
 Finally, the Graduate Assistant works with the Program Director and/or Clinical Director on assigned tasks related to assessment, accreditation, clinical operations, and clinical data collection.
 This is a 10-hour/week, academic year appointment.